kamilazdybal/being-an-academic/README.md

 - [📖 *What is this thing called science*, Alan Chalmers](https://ebookppsunp.wordpress.com/wp-content/uploads/2016/06/alan_chalmers_what_is_this_thing_called_sciencebookfi-org.pdf)

 - [📖 *The Craft of Research*, Wayne C. Booth et al.](https://library.uniq.edu.iq/storage/books/file/The%20Craft%20of%20Research/1667121038craft.pdf)

+> *(...) you can always work with readers inclined to say, I don’t agree.
+> What you can’t survive are readers who shrug and say, I don’t care.*

 - [📖 *On Being a Scientist: A Guide to Responsible Conduct in Research*, National Academy of Sciences](https://nap.nationalacademies.org/catalog/12192/on-being-a-scientist-a-guide-to-responsible-conduct-in)